LIHI Certificate #53 - Bear River Project, Idaho

 Waters within the project reach are used for irrigation and power generation.
 Water quality monitoring has occurred several times at the developments to determine the project’s impacts on temperature, dissolved oxygen, nutrients, and turbidity.
 The primary concern with water quality at the project is excess sediment which was mitigated via the elimination of peaking events and the establishment of a maximum ramping rate.
 The Idaho Department of Environmental Quality has noted that the project is not contributing to exceedances of water quality standards.

-The project lands consist of 42 acres.
-The project operates under a Habitat Restoration Program, contributes to a Land and Water Conservation Fund, funds a broodstock and conservation hatchery program with Idaho Department of Fish and Game, and contributes to creel and macroinvertebrate studies.
-Project contributions to these programs and funds totaled $648,000 originally with annual funding of up to $567,000 to support watershed protection, as approved under the relicensing Settlement Agreement.
+The project lands consist of 2,189 acres of land and 1,671 acres of water.
+The project operates under a Habitat Restoration Program, a Land Management Plan, contributes to a Land and Water Conservation Fund, funds a broodstock and conservation hatchery program with Idaho Department of Fish and Game, and contributes to creel and macroinvertebrate studies.
+Project contributions to these programs and funds totaled nearly $8 million to date with additional annual funding of $467,000 (in 2002 dollars) to support watershed protection, as approved under the relicensing Settlement Agreement.
 These programs have established conservation lands, helped to enhance Bonneville cutthroat trout populations, assessed recreation impacts on the river, and more.

 Compliance Status